opf/openproject/docs/development/README.md

 To make it easier to distinguish a development instance, it is using a tinted website icon and modified app header.

-This behaviour can be disabled by setting an environment variable `OPENPROJECT_DEVELOPMENT_HIGHLIGHT_ENABLE=false` (see also [documentation on configuration](../installation-and-operations/configuration/)).
+This behaviour can be disabled by setting an environment variable `OPENPROJECT_DEVELOPMENT_HIGHLIGHT_ENABLED=false` (see also [documentation on configuration](../installation-and-operations/configuration/)).